 Members that are dually eligible for Medicare and for full Medicaid coverage of their Medicare Part A and Part B premiums and other cost sharing (such as deductibles, coinsurance, and copayments) through a Medicare Savings Program are protected from liability for payment of Medicare premiums, deductible, coinsurance and copayment amounts.
 Some Medicare Savings Programs cover some but not all of these premium and/or cost sharing amounts.
 Medicare members who do not receive full Medicare cost sharing assistance under Medicaid may be required to pay some cost sharing amounts for services.
 In addition, members in the QMB (Qualified Medicare Beneficiary) program have no liability to pay Medicare providers for Medicare Part A or Part B cost sharing.
-Federal law prohibits providers from charging dually eligible members with full cost sharing coverage and QMBs for Medicare cost sharing for covered Part A and Part B services - even when Medicaid does not fully pay the Medicare cost sharing amount.
+Federal law prohibits providers from charging dually eligible members with full cost sharing coverage and QMBs for Medicare cost sharing amount.
 Providers who balance bill a full eligible dual member or a QMB member are in violation of Federal law and are subject to sanctions.
 Providers also may not accept dual eligible beneficiaries as private pay in order to bill the patient directly and providers identified as continuing to bill dual eligible beneficiaries inappropriately will be reported to CMS for further action/investigation.